 Legally, foreclosure is the official process by which a mortgage lender attempts to take back real estate property (a home) securing a loan (a mortgage) – usually after a borrower (or a homeowner) stops making payments.

 By no means is foreclosure fun, but it’s not the end of the world.

-By knowing how foreclosure works in NC… you’ll be much better equipped to navigate it well and come out on the other end in the best position possible.
+By knowing how foreclosure works in … you’ll be much better equipped to navigate it well and come out on the other end in the best position possible.

 Stages of the Foreclosure Process

 Foreclosure works differently in different states around the country, but there are a few stages that are important to any foreclosure process.

 There are generally two ways different states use to foreclose upon a property: judicial sale or power of sale.

 Connect with us through our contact page or by calling us at 866-483-0581 to have us walk you through the specific foreclosure process here in .

 In either scenario, a foreclosure action typically doesn’t make its way to court until 3-6 months of missed payments.
 Usually (but not always), a lender will send out several notices letting you know that you’re overdue or behind in your payment.